Updated: May 31st, 2026

 What I like to tell my clients is that, like with most of my recommendations, moderation is key.
-The sun is not the enemy, and there are a lot of good reasons to allow the sun to hit your bare skin before you slather on a protective layer.
+The sun is not the enemy, and there are many good reasons to allow the sun to hit your bare skin before you slather on a protective layer.
 But you do need to know when enough is enough to avoid major health issues like skin cancer and oxidative stress.

 We’ve heard so much about the risks of unprotected sun exposure that we’re robbing ourselves of the sun benefits.
 And on top of that, sunscreen might not be the best option for protection anyway!
 In fact, sunscreen might actually do more damage to your health than the sun itself!